-STAFFORD HOUSE STUDY HOLIDAYS / STAFFORD HOUSE SUMMER
+STAFFORD HOUSE STUDY HOLIDAYS

-TERMS AND CONDITIONS 2019
+TERMS AND CONDITIONS 2021

 By paying either a deposit or full fees you have read, understood and agree to the following terms and conditions.
 All terms and conditions are applicable to direct students and bookings via agents, unless variations are expressly agreed between the agent and Stafford House.

 Bookings = Provisional or Confirmed Bookings (also called “options”, “allocations” or “reservations”)

-Stafford House = Stafford House Study Holidays, Stafford House Summer, Stafford House International
+Stafford House = Stafford House Study Holidays

-and are expelled from the country of study, they will not be entitled to any refund of fees.
-Stafford House reserves the right to refuse an application if we do not think there is a full intention to comply with any of the Immigration Authority regulations.
+Each student is responsible for having a valid passport and any applicable visas.
+Students are responsible for fully complying with all requirements of the Immigration Authorities both before and during their stay in their chosen country of study.
+If they fail to comply with these requirements and are expelled from the country of study, they will not be entitled to any refund of fees.
+SH reserves the right to refuse an application if we do not think there is a full intention to comply with any of the Immigration Authority regulations.

 We will not refund any fees paid if students withdraw their application after a visa has been issued.